 - Following a whistle blown for a foul outside of the critical scoring area, the player who is awarded the free position, after coming to a stop, may continue the course of play without waiting for an additional whistle from a settled stance (both feet stationary on the ground and the ball positioned in the head of the crosse). - The player fouled must take the free position within playing distance of the spot of the foul.
 The offending player shall move 4 meters from the player taking the free position as directed by the official. - All players must move 4 meters away from the free position. - Play will commence once the ball carrier steps or passes.
 Once play has commenced the defenders may engage in play with the ball carrier.
-The player taking the free position may wait until all players are moved 4 meters away. - Self Start's are not an option when: The game clock is stopped, Restraining Line Violations, Alternating Possession Restarts and Goalie Restart Possession. - Self Starts are not an option on an offensive free position in the Critical Scoring Area - Self Starts are allowed on a Defensive Free Position in the Critical Scoring Area.
+The player taking the free position may wait until all players are moved 4 meters away. - Self Start's are not an option when: The game clock is stopped, Restraining Line Violations, The foul is in the critical scoring area (excluding boundary balls), Alternating Possession Restarts, Goalie Restart Possession.